Research projects in Research Area C

 Project Description

-As part of the Cross-Cultural Philology project, a comprehensive e-corpus of Judeo-Arabic texts is being developed, with the goal of producing digital editions of approximately 30–40 significant works.
-The project builds on the latest advances in automatic handwriting recognition (HTR) and digital palaeography.
-Your responsibilities will include contributing to the preparation and development of digital editions, as well as training and applying HTR and segmentation models.
-A prerequisite for participation is familiarity with Hebrew and/or Arabic manuscripts.
+This project will develop a comprehensive e-corpus of Judeo-Arabic texts, with the goal of producing digital editions of approximately 30–40 significant works.
+The project will build on the latest advances in automatic handwriting recognition (HTR) and digital palaeography.

 Responsible PI